Joseph Pulitzer: United States House of Representatives

 In 1884, Pulitzer was elected to the U.S. House of Representatives from New York's ninth district as a Democrat and entered office on March 4, 1885.

-Though inundated with office-seekers hoping for appointment by President-elect Cleveland, Pulitzer recommended only the appointments of Charles Gibson for Minister to Berlin and Pallen as consul general in London.
+Though inundated with office seekers hoping for appointment by President-elect Cleveland, Pulitzer recommended only the appointments of Charles Gibson for Minister to Berlin and Pallen as consul general in London.
 But Pulitzer did not secure a meeting with the President-elect, and neither man was appointed.

 During his term in office, Pulitzer led a crusade to place the newly gifted Statue of Liberty in New York City.
 He was a member of the Committee on Commerce.

-During his time in Washington, Pulitzer lived at the luxurious hostel run by John Chamberlin at the corner of 15th and I Streets.
+During his time in Washington, Pulitzer lived at the luxurious hotel run by John Chamberlin at the corner of 15th and I streets, N.W.
 However, Pulitzer soon determined that his position at the World was both more powerful and more enjoyable than Congress.
 He began to spend less and less time in Washington, and ultimately resigned on April 10, 1886, after little over a year in office.